First Searches for Dark Matter with the KM3NeT Neutrino Telescopes: Results

 \subsection{Searches in the Galactic Centre}

 The data sets of the ARCA8-21 detector configurations were analysed in search of a WIMP annihilation signal for WIMP masses in the range 500 GeV$/c^{2} - 100$ TeV/$c^{2}$.
 The TS of the data is found to be compatible with the background hypothesis for all combinations of WIMP masses and annihilation channels.
-The TS distributions of the mock background as well as MC injected signal events are shown in Fig~\ref{fig:ts-dists}, along with the median of the background TS distribution and the data TS, for the case of WIMPs of mass $m_{\mathrm{WIMP}}=10$ TeV/$c^2$ annihilating into muons.

 Bounds on the thermally-averaged WIMP annihilation cross section, $\langle\sigma \upsilon \rangle$, are placed using Eq. \ref{eq:gc_flux}.
 As previously mentioned, we use the NFW dark matter halo profile~\cite{nfw}.
 The 90\% CL limits on $\langle\sigma \upsilon \rangle$ as a function of the WIMP mass obtained using ARCA8-21 data are shown for the five channels under investigation in Fig.~\ref{fig:antares_results}.
 For comparison, the limits on the same quantity obtained using the full ANTARES data set are also shown \cite{antares_gc}.